TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 Unit testing of classes considers that each class being tested consists of constructor(s), method invocation within certain set of input parameters

 ### Evolutionary testing
-Evolutionary testing requires certain steps to be implemented in the algorithm including a definition of parameters, maximum execution time, targets and automatically generated tests.
+Evolutionary testing requires certain steps to be implemented in the algorithm, including a definition of parameters, maximum execution time, targets and automatically generated tests.
 The algorithms result in generating test cases that are properly defined for at least one target (e.g., branches).

 ### Chromosomes